johsieders/essays/content/18-einstein-philosophy.md

 Martin Heidegger, “there is no beauty at all in science, and the least perhaps in philosophy.”
 (GA 20, 204).
 Who is right?

-Einstein’s stance clearly relies on the extraordinary gems of clarity and brilliance modern physics affords:
-Newton’s theory, Maxwell's equations and his own theory of relativity.
+Einstein’s stance clearly relies on the extraordinary gems of clarity and brilliance modern physics such as Newton’s theory, Maxwell's equations and his own theory of relativity.
 Einstein was less happy with quantum mechanics which wasn’t quite up to his standards of nobility and marvellous order.
-In Fundamentals of Theoretical Physics he conceded that “it is probably out of the question that any future knowledge can compel physics again to relinquish our present statistical foundation in favour of a deterministic one which would deal directly with physical reality” but hoped, albeit with little confidence, that quantum mechanics would
+In *Fundamentals of Theoretical Physics* he conceded that “it is probably out of the question that any future knowledge can compel physics again to relinquish our present statistical foundation in favour of a deterministic one which would deal directly with physical reality” but hoped, albeit with little confidence, that quantum mechanics would